-Moved by Trustee Charbonneau THAT the December 6, 2016 Committee of the Whole Meeting be adjourned.
+THAT the December 6, 2016 Committee of the Whole Meeting be adjourned.

-Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on December 6, 2016.

-Approved on January 17, 2017.

-Kathy Burtnik Vice-Chair of the Board John Crocco Director of Education/Secretary -Treasurer
+Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held of December 6, 2016.
+Approved on January 17, 2017 .
+Kathy Burtnik John Crocco Vice-Chair of the Board Director of Education/Secretary -Treasurer